TIY-Austin-Front-End-Engineering/TIY-FEE-vocab/README.md

       * `this.state` is for any data that may change over time, or that cannot be gathered/figured out from any other source
       * `this.props` is for any data that can be passed in from a parent component and can only change by the parent passing in a new value
 * Component lifecycle
-      1. `getInitialState()` - set to whatever state is before component is mounted.
-Return value is initial value of `this.state`
+      1. `getInitialState()` - Set to whatever state is before component is mounted.
+Return value is initial value of `this.state`.
-      2. `componentWillMount()` - invoked before the first render occurs.
-Can force a render by setting state with `setState`
+      2. `componentWillMount()` - Invoked before the first render occurs.
+Can force a render by setting state with `setState`.
       3. `render()` - renders the component.
 Render happens after will mount but before did mount.
 Other renders happen when props or state change
-      4. `componentDidMount()` - use this to initiate any fetching, and listening, since we know we're going ahead with rendering
+      4. `componentDidMount()` - Use this to initiate any fetching, and listening, since we know we're going ahead with rendering.
+      5. `componentWillUnmount` - Happens right before a component is removed from the DOM for cleaning up any ongoing code listeners, setIntervals, etc. Use to prevent zombies.
+* React Transitions - for simple hover effects, just give elements a `className` and add transitions in CSS.
+For animations on click events or DOM rendering, use react's animation library.
+	* install animation library as a dependency `npm install --save react-addons-css-transition-group`
+	* build animation by importing library, create an instance of it in our render function of a component, and wrap the instance around any elements that we want to have a transition.
+	* Transition components require 3 props: `transitionName`, `transitionEnterTimeout`, `transitionLeaveTimeout`
+	* Transition children require a key prop

 ## Back End as a Service
 * Back end